What Is Prose In Literature? Top 5 Examples

 Short Stories

 Many authors write in prose for short stories, allowing their characters to explain the story to the reader in ordinary language.
 Writing in prose can make it easier for readers to understand literary work.
-The familiar, everyday speech that prose-style short stories take on allows the author to focus on telling the story from their character’s point of view, helping readers to understand the world of their story.
+The familiar, everyday speech that prose-style short stories take on allows the author to focus on telling the story from their character’s point of view, helping readers understand their story’s world.

 Prose Poetry